tt-rss/tt-rss.github.io/docs/Plugins.md

 There are two kinds of plugins: user and system.
 User plugins are enabled in `Preferences` &rarr; `Plugins`.
-System plugins require adding them to a [global configuration](Global-Config) directive <code>PLUGINS</code> which is a comma-separated list of enabled system plugins, i.e.
+System plugins require adding them to a [global configuration](Global-Config) directive <code>PLUGINS</code> which is a comma-separated list of enabled system plugins, e.g.

 ```js
 putenv('TTRSS_PLUGINS=auth_internal, other_plugin');
 ```

 System plugins are always enabled for all users.
-If multiple search plugins are loaded, only the first one is used
+If multiple search plugins are loaded, only the first one is used.

 If you are interested in making plugins, see [Making-Plugins](Making-Plugins),
 <https://github.com/topics/tt-rss-plugin>,